1XcoderX1/TheProgrammingProject/Homework/README.md

 # Feedback

 * The class Calculator is perfect.
-It has all themethods that were specified in the assignment.
-One improvement that could have been done in
-  the divide method would have been to check if the denomitor is zero, then some error is displayed on theconsole saying for example -
+It has all the methods that were specified in the assignment.
+One improvement that could have been done in the divide method would have been to check if the denomitor is zero, then some error is displayed on the console saying for example -
   "Cannot divide by zero".
-Apart from that everythng is perfect n  the Calculator class.
+Apart from that everythng is perfect in the Calculator class.

-* In the test class, from next time, try to input numbers in the methods that they can work if I run the test class.
+* In the test class, from next time, try to input numbers in the methods so that they can work if I run the test class.
 More info on this in the
   next session.